Abdulah2003/repo-po-po/README.md

 They didn't quit, they wanted his head
 Ra-Ra-Rasputin, Russia's greatest love machine
 And so they shot him 'til he was dead

+Angry and calm, paptient and eager.
+Maybe not emperor but a top-notch leader haa.